Trust Board Members

 Maz is a fellow of the Chartered Institute of Personnel and development (FCIPD) and her professional interests are in performance development coaching, talent management and recruitment.
 She is married and lives in Lincolnshire.

-Dani Cecchini - director of finance and strategy
+Sam Wilde - director of finance and business intelligence

 Liz brings a wealth of clinical experience to LCHS's Board, having worked as a nurse in the NHS for 36 years.
 She completed her training in Nottingham and spent most of her career working in intensive care.
 Liz worked has worked in Lincolnshire from 1995 to 2008.